COAGULATION DISORDERS

 During the middle ages, Anselm, one of the archbishops of Canterbury, came up with the "ontological argument" to prove the existence of God.
 By definition nothing can be better than God, existing is better than not existing, so God must exist.
 I doubt that many people have ever found this very persuasive.
 Some of Anselm's own contemporaries didn't, and Anselm replied graciously to those who disagreed.

 From what I have read and heard, the clotting cascade is the centerpiece of today's most-often-cited proof of the existence of God.
-The claim that every portion of the clotting cascade is finely-tuned to work together was popularized by Michael B---, the only "intelligent design" advocate at the national level with bona fide scientific credentials.
+The claim that every portion of the clotting cascade is finely-tuned to work together was popularized by Michael Behe, the only "intelligent design" advocate at the national level with bona fide scientific credentials.
 (I refuse to recognize the one other guy, whose scientific training was sponsored -- with the intent that he would write creationist books -- by a cult that has taught that its founder conceived his eight children by blowing in his wife's ear.
-The other three major players are all attorneys, who are professionally trained to argue positions even when they know they are wrong.
+The other three major players are all law-school types, who are professionally trained to argue positions even when they know they are wrong.
 The mathematician also refused at the last minute to testify.)
 Unlike Archbishop Anselm, the intelligent design proponents (though superficially polite) accuse their opponents of the vilest motives and of rank stupidity.

 Real scientists will recognize the old creationist fallacy, "How could A evolve without B, and how could B evolve without A?"
 Of course, things evolve together.
-And B---'s claim that the coagulation cascade is "irreducibly complex" is indisputably false.
+And Behe's claim that the coagulation cascade is "irreducibly complex" is indisputably false.
 The evolution of the clotting cascade is well-documented, and as Darwin's theory predicts, it seems to give the same phylogenetic tree as classic comparative anatomy.
 (If this really failed for even a single protein or gene, Darwin's theory would be refuted and "intelligent design" pretty much established.
-Are people like B--- looking?
+Are people like Behe looking?
 Of course not.
 The exceptions or can't-call cases, discovered of course by real scientists, that you'll see cited in "the ongoing debate" are obviously minor aberrations.)

 Whales lack factor XII, the gene being inactivated.
 Turtles lack factors XI and XII.
 Fish lack prekallikrein, XI, and XII.
 Lampreys have a primitive system with tissue factor, prothrombin, and fibrinogen.
 Obviously the rest of the cascade developed unit by unit to modulate the primitive system.
 And this totally refutes the idea of "irreducible complexity."
 See PNAS 100: 7257, 2003.
 Origins of the vertebrate coagulation system: Thromb.
 Hemo.
 89: 420, 2003 (England); Blood Cell.
 Mol.
 Dis.
 29: 57, 2002.
 There's a review of all the vertebrate systems in J. Thromb.
 Hemo.
 1: 1487, 2003.
 Conservation back to the horseshoe crab: J. Mol.
 Bio.
 282: 459, 1998.
 The common origin of the clotting and complement cascades (like Darwin's finches, everything used to do something else): Trend Bioch.
 Sci.
 27: 67, 2002.
 A theologically-inclined guy at Harvard reviews this in J. Thromb.
 Hemo.
 1: 227, 2003.
 It is inconceivable that the "intelligent design" proponents do not know this by now, and the fact that they persist tells me a great deal about who they really are.